Travels Through the Horse Culture

 people have succeed in keeping their horse culture alive with their distinctive style of beadwork horse regalia.

-~ Emil Her Many Horses, a member of the History and Culture Research Unit at the National Museum of the American Indian, is curator of the Song for the Horse Nation exhibit, which opens at the Mall Museum.
+Emil Her Many Horses (Oglala Lakota) is a member of the History and Culture Research Unit at the National Museum of the American Indian.

-Reprinted with permission from the Fall 2011 issue of American Indian magazine, the museum's premiere quarterly.
+Reprinted with permission from the Fall 2011 issue of American Indian, the museum's quarterly magazine for members.